elixir-crawly/crawly/docs/README.md

 For spiders, the scraping cycle goes through something like this:

-You start by generating the initial Requests to crawl the first URLs, and use a callback function used e called with the response downloaded from those requests.
+You start by generating the initial Requests to crawl the first URLs, and use a callback function called with the response downloaded from those requests.

 In the callback function, you parse the response (web page) and return a ` %Crawly.ParsedItem{}` struct.
 This struct should contain new requests to follow and items to be stored.

-In callback functions, you parse the page contents, typically using Floki (but you can also use any other library you prefer) and generate items with the parsed data.
+In the callback functions, you parse the page contents, typically using Floki (but you can also use any other library you prefer) and generate items with the parsed data.